-Site Assessment Theme Evidence Base Study/Data Summary Update Schedule This provides details of the services and facilities available in each settlement and these have been mapped in GIS to allow the distance from each site to be understood.
-Bi-annually Data on population and jobs (2020) These data will be used to understand accessibility by multiple tra- proposed sites to employment and leisure centres.
-Annually Retail, Town Centre and Leisure Study (2020)The Retail, Commercial and Leisure Study (2020) provides an assessme of district-wide retail and commercial and leisure needs.
-This will be us to confirm the main retail centres in the district.
+Site Assessment Theme Evidence Base Study/Data Summary Update Schedule Access to services, recreation and jobs Parish Facilities Survey (2022) This provides details of the services and facilities available in each settlement and these have been mapped in GIS to allow the distance from each site to be understood.
+Bi-annually Data on population and jobs (2021) These data will be used to understand accessibility by multiple transport modes, including public transport, car and cycling/walking from proposed sites to employment and leisure centres.
+Annually Retail, Town Centre and Leisure Study (2021) The Retail, Commercial and Leisure Study (2020) provides an assessment of district-wide retail and commercial and leisure needs.
+This will be used to confirm the main retail centres in the district.
 These are proposed to be included in the accessibility criteria to calculate how accessible they are by public transport and cycling.
-5 years Greenspace Audit (2020) The Audit maps the location of greenspace throughout the district; undertakes a quantitative and qualitative assessment of this provision; and determines local standards for the provision of different types of greenspace in order to identify those areas which have a surplus or deficiency of such space.
-5 years Land availability and deliverability Strategic Housing Land Availability Assessment (2020) The sites included in the SHLAA will be assessed through the site assessment methodology.
+5 years Greenspace Audit (2021) The Audit maps the location of greenspace throughout the district; undertakes a quantitative and qualitative assessment of this provision; and determines local standards for the provision of different types of greenspace in order to identify those areas which have a surplus or deficiency of such space.
+5 years Land availability and deliverability Strategic Housing Land Availability Assessment (2023) The sites included in the SHLAA will be assessed through the site assessment methodology.
 The SHLAA identifies sites with potential for housing within Selby district and assesses their housing potential.
 The SHLAA includes information on site size, known constraints, availability, development potential and whether the site is brownfield or greenfield.
 Annually